trivedi01/BLOG_MERN_REACT/README.md

    Contributions to documentation, including clarifications, examples, and guides, are highly valuable.
 Feel free to submit documentation changes through pull requests.

-Your contributions play a vital role in making UniVerse a better platform.
+Your contributions play a vital role in making Blog App a better platform.
 Thank you for your involvement!